-In 2017, Minnesota Power submitted a resource package to the MPUC which included requesting approval of a PPA for the output of a 250 MW wind energy facility (see Nobles 2 PPA) as well as approval of a 250 MW natural gas capacity dedication agreement.
-The natural gas capacity dedication agreement was subject to MPUC approval of the construction of NTEC, a 525 MW to 625 MW combined-cycle natural gas-fired generating facility which will be jointly owned by Dairyland Power Cooperative and a subsidiary of ALLETE.
+Nemadji Trail Energy Center.
+In 2017, Minnesota Power submitted a resource package to the MPUC which included requesting approval of a 250 MW natural gas capacity dedication and other affiliated-interest agreements for NTEC, a proposed 525 MW to 550 MW combined-cycle natural gas-fired generating facility which will be jointly owned by Dairyland Power Cooperative and a subsidiary of ALLETE.
 Minnesota Power would purchase approximately 50 percent of the facility's output starting in 2025.
-In an order dated January 24, 2019, the MPUC approved Minnesota Power's request for approval of the NTEC natural gas capacity dedication agreement.
-Separately, the MPUC required a baseload retirement evaluation in Minnesota Power's next IRP filing analyzing its existing fleet including potential early retirement scenarios of Boswell Units 3 and 4, as well as a securitization plan.
-On December 23, 2019, the Minnesota Court of Appeals reversed and remanded the MPUC's decision to approve certain affiliated-interest agreements.
-The MPUC was ordered to determine whether NTEC may have the potential for significant environmental effects and, if so, to prepare an environmental assessment worksheet before reassessing the agreements.
-On January 22, 2020, Minnesota Power filed a petition for further review with the Minnesota Supreme Court requesting that it review and overturn the Minnesota Court of Appeals decision.
-On January 8, 2019, an application for a certificate of public convenience and necessity for NTEC was submitted to the PSCW, which was approved by the PSCW at a hearing on January 16, 2020.
+In a January 2019 order, the MPUC approved Minnesota Power's request for approval of the NTEC natural gas capacity dedication and other affiliated-interest agreements.
+In December 2019, the Minnesota Court of Appeals reversed and remanded the MPUC's decision to approve certain affiliated-interest agreements.
+The MPUC was ordered to determine whether NTEC may have the potential for significant environmental effects and, if so, to prepare an environmental assessment before reassessing the agreements.
+On January 22, 2020, Minnesota Power filed a petition for further review with the Minnesota Supreme Court requesting that it review and overturn the Minnesota Court of Appeals decision, which petition was accepted for review by the Minnesota Supreme Court with oral arguments held on October 6, 2020.
+There is no deadline for the Minnesota Supreme Court to issue a ruling.
+In January 2019, an application for a certificate of public convenience and necessity for NTEC was submitted to the PSCW, which was approved by the PSCW at a hearing on January 16, 2020.
 Construction of NTEC is subject to obtaining additional permits from local, state and federal authorities.
 The total project cost is estimated to be approximately \$700 million, of which ALLETE's portion is expected to be approximately \$350 million.
-ALLETE's portion of NTEC project costs incurred through December 31, 20
+ALLETE's portion of NTEC project costs incurred through December 31, 2020, is approximately \$15 million.